gofury/gofury/README.md

 - Offer a set of reusable libraries similar to excellent `gorilla` libraries.
 - Designed to be 12factor compliant from the ground up
 - Both server and router are zero memory allocation and byte slice optimised
-- No lock in.
-Purely a glue library that is non intrusive.
+- No lock in and non intrusive.
 Freely compatible with any `fasthttp.RequestHandler` based code or Middleware
 - respects MVC pattern: "thin Controller with helper Services" over "throws everything into a magic fat handler".

 ## Motivation